Michael Jay Solomon: Warner Bros. Television

 In 1989, Lorimar-Telepictures was acquired by Warner Bros.
-Television.
 Solomon became President of Warner Bros.
-International Television, where he oversaw sales and marketing operations for television cable and satellite companies outside of the U.S. Warner Bros. expanded international telecommunications interests.
-Solomon is a co-founder of HBO OLE (now HBO Latin America).
-Solomon co-founded the first satellite-delivered station in Scandinavia (SF Succe), and co-owned a TV and feature film production company in India (Armitraj-Solomon) and France.
-He was the first international distributor of The Grammys, MTV and E!
-Entertainment Television, (more commonly known as E!).
+International Television, where he oversaw sales and marketing operations for television cable and satellite companies outside of the U.S. Solomon expanded international telecommunications interests by opening up China, Russia, India and other third world countries to American produced content.
+Solomon is a co-founder of HBO OLE (now Ole Communications).
+He also co-founded the first satellite-delivered station in Scandinavia (SF Succe).

 Solomon International Enterprises

 In 1994, following his tenure at Warner Bros., Solomon began his own television communications company, Solomon Entertainment Enterprises.
 He distributed independent TV product to the international market and formed a partnership with Canal +, France and UFA, Germany to produce TV movies.

-During this time period, Solomon created El Camino Entertainment Group, Inc. (now called North American Midway Entertainment), a company that provides amusement park rides, games and food to approximately 15 million fairgoers every year in 20 states and 4 Canadian provinces.

-Solomon also partnered with Shanghai Media Group Broadband(SMGBB) and RayV (an Israeli company) which subsequently was acquired by Yahoo.
+Solomon also partnered with Shanghai Media Group Broadband(SMGBB) to introduce Chinese content to the U.S.

 Truli Media Group

-Truli Media Group Inc. was founded by Solomon in 2010, and he served as chairman and CEO.
+In 2010, Truli Media Group Inc. was founded by Solomon.
 Truli is a digital aggregator of content focusing on family and faith.
 The company was acquired by Chicken Soup for the Soul Entertainment in May, 2018.

 Digital Content International

-Solomon founded Digital Content International (DCI) in June 2017.
-DCI is a global aggregator of original and licensed video content that is distributed to terrestrial and digital networks over CDN.
-In October 2017, Solomon formed a working relationship with Espen Huseby, owner, and CEO of Nordic World, an independent producer and distributor of video content in Scandinavia, and the owner of approximately 2000 video titles.
-DCI acquires and re-licenses video content globally.
+In June 2017, Solomon founded Digital Content International (DCI).
+DCI is a global aggregator of original and licensed video content that is distributed to terrestrial and digital networks worldwide.

 Involvy AB

-Solomon is a Founder and Chairman of Involvy AB, which is an advisory firm based in Sweden with founders based in different European countries and in the U.S., and partners with developing companies to nurture growth and support expansion.
-Involvy AB contributes with its professional skills and international network, working in projects involving partnerships and investments to push growth and sustainability.
+Solomon has been a founder and chairman of Involvy AB since January 2018.
+It is an advisory firm based in Sweden with consultants in different European countries and in the U.S., and partners with developing companies to nurture growth and support expansion.
+Involvy AB contributes with its professional skills and international network, working on projects involving partnerships and investments to push growth and sustainability.

-Working Nation

-Solomon is a member of the executive committee of Working Nation.
-This is a nonprofit media content company focused on the future of work and how corporations, governments, nonprofits, and educational institutions are working to close the jobs skills gap that is threatening to disrupt our economy.